xingchenzhang/xingchenzhang.github.io/_pages/team.md

 ---
 {% include base_path %}

-I have supervised and co-supervised students at different universities.
-I enjoy seeing students improve through my supervision.
+I have supervised and co-supervised students at various universities and continue to do so in my current role.
+I deeply enjoy supporting students' growth and development through my supervision.

 **At University of Exeter**

+At the University of Exeter, I lead the **Fusion Intelligence Laboratory**, where I supervise PhD, MSc, and undergraduate students.

-PhD students (primary supervisor):
+PhD students (as primary supervisor):

 - Zixian Zhao (Sep 2024 - ).
 Co-supervisor: Prof. Andrew Howes (Head of the Department of Computer Science)